danfis/libccd/doc/compile-and-install.rst

 Compile And Install
 ====================

-libccd contains several mechanisms for compiling and installing.
+libccddbl contains several mechanisms for compiling and installing.
 Using a simple Makefile, using autotools, and using CMake.